KomiB-Atsou/MyTrackLog-app/README.md

 Requirements
 - Needs to have node js.
+- Needs to install MongoDB, create a database, configure a connexion from MongoDB, and adapt the db-connection.js file in the api folder (https://github.com/bi-ayefo/MyTrackLog-api)
 - Needs to start the api (npm start) available at this link https://github.com/bi-ayefo/MyTrackLog-api

 Configuration to use the app